syncfusion-content/maui-docs/MAUI/AIAssistView/items.md

             {
                 this.AssistItems.Add(new AssistItem()
                 {
-                   Text = "Hey AI, can you tell me what MAUI is?
-Could you provide a link to learn more about .NET MAUI?", });
+                   Text = "Hey AI, can you tell me what MAUI is?", });
                 this.Messages.Add(new AssistItem()
                 {